A Bit About Who We Are

-Additional Executive Committee Members: Anthony Weldon, Niall Murphy and Sinead Cullen
+Additional Executive Committee Members: Niall Murphy Cian Geraghty

 2006 was the 20th anniversary of the official opening of our Clubhouse on 28th September 1986 by the then Dublin County Board chairman, the late Phil Markey.
 A Senior Football match between Dublin and Louth preceded the opening.
 Among the players who lined out with the Dubs were John O'Leary, Mick Kennedy, Mick Deegan, Paul Clarke, Ciaran Duff and Barney Rock.
 Louth had Stephen Melia, Shane O'Hanlon, Kevin O'Hanlon and Richie Culhane amongst their stars but were no match for the Blues.

 Thirty years prior to that, Skerries Harps had re-entered the Dublin Senior Football League after winning the Dublin Junior and Intermediate Football Championships in successive years.

 The 1950's era was to prove the Harps most successful, winning virtually all competitions under the Fingal League, and competing with distinction in the Senior League.
 The peak of their achievement was probably in 1963 when they were defeated by a star studded Aer Corps team in the semi-final of the Senior Championship.

 Now in 2007 Skerries Harps are once more knocking at the door to Senior football as their Intermediate side are involved in the closing stages of the both the League and the Loving Cup.
 Their second team, playing in Division 7 are holding their own after a difficult year while their Minor and Under 21 sides are a match for most.

 Our Camogie teams have consolidated their position in the Senior 'A' league and at Intermediate level while the Ladies footballers are on the brink of promotion to Senior grade.